GarrettJudd/Azure-UK-NHS/IaaS WebApp/Azure Security and Compliance Blueprint - UK NHS IaaS WebApp Overview.md

 **Network security groups**: This solution deploys resources in an architecture with a separate web subnet, database subnet, Active Directory subnet, and management subnet inside of a virtual network.
 Subnets are logically separated by network security group rules applied to the individual subnets to restrict traffic between subnets to only that necessary for system and management functionality.

-See the configuration for [Network Security Groups](https://github.com/Azure/fedramp-iaas-webapp/blob/master/nestedtemplates/virtualNetworkNSG.json) deployed with this solution.
-Organizations can configure Network Security Groups by editing the file above using [this documentation](https://docs.microsoft.com/azure/virtual-network/virtual-networks-nsg) as a guide.
+See the configuration for [network security groups](https://github.com/Azure/fedramp-iaas-webapp/blob/master/nestedtemplates/virtualNetworkNSG.json) deployed with this solution.
+Organizations can configure network security groups by editing the file above using [this documentation](https://docs.microsoft.com/azure/virtual-network/virtual-networks-nsg) as a guide.

 Each of the subnets has a dedicated Network Security Group:
 - 1 network security group for Application Gateway (LBNSG)